 Earlier this offseason, I looked into how the final eight teams in the playoffs, plus the Leafs, are allocating their money at forward.
 In a nutshell, the Leafs spend more than anyone on their top six and less than everyone else on their bottom six.

-This time, I was curious how Cup winners have allocated their ice time.
+This time, I was curious about how Cup winners have allocated their ice time.
 I used Natural Stat Trick to look up the most common line combinations of every Cup winner since the Blackhawks won in 2009-10 and charted out the ice time of each individual player to see how minutes were spread out.

 Let’s look at the Leafs forwards by ice time as a starting point: